yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
+### August 8 2025: WanGP v7.75 - Faster than the VAE ...
+We have a funny one here today: FastWan 2.2 5B, the Fastest Video Generator, only 20s to generate 121 frames at 720p.
+The snag is that VAE is twice as slow...
+Thanks to Kijai for extracting the Lora that is used to build the corresponding finetune.

 ### August 8 2025: WanGP v7.74 - Qwen Rebirth part 2
 Added support for Qwen Lightning lora for a 8 steps generation (https://huggingface.co/lightx2v/Qwen-Image-Lightning/blob/main/Qwen-Image-Lightning-8steps-V1.0.safetensors).
 Lora is not normalized and you can use a multiplier around 0.1.